 1. You’ll need to sprinkle some bokashi bran throughout the breakfast service.
-We recommend adding 1-2tbsp of bran for each inch of food waste.
+We recommend adding 1 or 2 heapting tbsp of bran for each 1″ of food waste.
 You’ll likely need to add it 3-4 times during each service.
 Maybe once at the beginning, once in the middle and then at the end (plus another time if you have a large amount of food waste).

 2. Consider adding a thin layer of cardboard or paper at the end of each day.
 This will act as a ‘lid’ on the days waste and so less air will get through to the previous day’s food waste whilst the lid is removed.

 3. You’ll need to have more than 2 bokashi buckets in your system as you’ll want to leave each bin for at least 2 weeks to fully ferment.
 If you’re filling each bin every 2-3 days you’ll need at least 5-7 bokashi buckets.
-Please contact us if you are looking to buy bins from our website (we can offer better shipping rates on larger orders).
+Please contact us if you are looking to buy bins from our website (we may be able to offer more efficient ways to ship on larger orders).

-It sould be great if you could send some photos of your bokashi system in action; we would love to be able to case study your B&B on our website and social media 🙂
+It would be great if you could send some photos of your bokashi system in action; we would love to be able to case study your B&B on our website and social media.